Want to learn how to become a millionaire in ten years?

 Experiences from their past life propelled them to work extra hard and overcome all obstacles.
 Possibly, some unique character traits and actions made them succeed in achieving their dreams.
 It has nothing to do with luck.

-To become a millionaire, all it takes is a positive attitude, determination, and good habits.
 Eventually, through perseverance and persistent, anyone can reach the ultimate goal of earning a self-made millionaire status.

 Their daily practices largely dictate the direction they lead in life.
 Habits can determine whether one will become successful in life or be a failure in life.